hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

   <img src="../img/milo_nhood_hist.png" width="400">
 </p>

+### Creating metadata

 Now that we have identified which cells belong to which neighborhoods, we can quantify how many cells from each `sample` belong to each neighborhood.

 ```r
 # Count number of cells per neighborhood